cxmplex/ArenaHealerLOSIndicator/README.md

-# ArenaHealerLosIndicator for EWT WoW
+# Arena LOS Indicator for EWT WoW
 Draws a green line if you are in LOS of your healer, red if not.

 # Installation